-The HRA CFR shows an increase of £13m over the five year period as additional borrowing is planned to support the HRA capital programme.
+The HRA CFR shows a significant increase of £22m over the five year period as additional borrowing is planned to support the HRA capital programme.
 The HRA does not make an annual revenue provision towards debt repayment.

 The changes to CFR for future years (2016-17 to 2019-20) are subject to future Council decisions in respect of the capital programme for those years